What Is Kaplan’s Depth And Complexity Chart?

 One example is project-based learning, which is both an instructional design tool for teachers, as well as a (potentially) engaging ways for learners to approach content.
 This stands in contrast to other learning trends–self-directed learning, for example–that don’t frame or ‘suggest’ content pathways at all, but rather describe another characteristic–who ‘directs’ the learning, for example.

 The Common Core standards, on the other hand, do in fact suggest content.
 In fact, they state explicitly exactly what a student is to learn.
 In that way, they take a frame content area–Math, for example–and says “Students ‘learning’ math should learn this, this, and this.”
 The advantage here is that it takes the guesswork out of who’s learning what.

 The downside?
 Though the Common Core Standards are thought of as more complex compared to state standards in many areas of the United States, to say that they are the only–or even the best–ways to frame content areas and promote complex and critical inquiry of important academic literacies is not true.

 Which is where the following chart from Dr. Sandra Kaplan comes in.

-11 Ways To Frame Critical Content: A Complexities Chart
+11 Ways To Use Kaplan’s Depth And Complexities Chart

 Take the idea of ‘theme’ in English-Language Arts, framed by any of the following areas.